Cosmetics: Mineral

 The term "mineral makeup" applies to a category of face makeup, including foundation, eye shadow, blush, and bronzer, made with loose, dry mineral powders.
 These powders are often mixed with oil-water emulsions.
 Lipsticks, liquid foundations, and other liquid cosmetics, as well as compressed makeups such as eye shadow and blush in compacts, are often called mineral makeup if they have the same primary ingredients as dry mineral makeups.
 Liquid makeups must contain preservatives, and compressed makeups must contain binders, which dry mineral makeups do not.
 Mineral makeup usually does not contain synthetic fragrances, preservatives, parabens, mineral oil, or chemical dyes.
 For this reason, dermatologists may consider mineral makeup to be gentler on the skin than makeup that contains those ingredients.
 Some minerals are nacreous or pearlescent, giving the skin a shining or sparking appearance.
 One example is bismuth oxychloride.
 There are various mineral-based makeup brands, including Bare Minerals, Tarte, Bobbi Brown, and Stila.

+Microplastics

+Cosmetic products can contain micro- or nanoplastics, either as ingredients or as contaminants from packaging or production.
+Microplastics are intentionally added for texture enhancement, illuminating effects on the skin, product stabilisation or as an ingredient carrier.
+Because most cosmetic products are applied on the face, hands or scalp, which are on average more humid than other body regions, the plastic particles can enter the body easily through hair follicles, sweat glands or abrasions.
+Microplastics can then have severe health outcomes on the skin, including inflammation, allergy development or even an increased risk of carcinogenesis.
+On a molecular level, micro- nad nanoplastics can disturb communication pathways in cells by binding proteins or changing their secondary or tertiary structure.